JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_5.md

 The revolution in all this was that the change over from classical to quantum physics introduced uncertainty, for we can no longer think in terms of the absolute position and momentum of any object.
 Now, and presumably forevermore, we can only provide a probability estimate of such parameters, and these must be in accord with the Heisenberg uncertainty principle which states that the more accurately we know the position of an object, the less we can know about its momentum or velocity--and vice versa.

-These are "uncertain" times in which the atom and its sub-atomic components belong to the quantum world--a world of components that exist in states of "being neither this nor that," and are dislodged from such states only when observed.
+These are “uncertain” times in which the atom and its sub-atomic components belong to the quantum world--a world of components that exist in states of “being neither this nor that,” and are dislodged from such states only when observed.

 Image here